-Unless you have purchased the appropriate endorsement, coverage does not apply to losses that occur while your automobile is rented or leased to others.
+Coverage does not apply to losses that occur while your automobile is rented or leased to others.
 There is no coverage for wear, tear, freezing, mechanical failure or breakdown, or road damage to tires.

 C. Medical Payments Coverage

 Medical payments coverage of \$5,000 will be included in your policy unless you reject it.
 You may reject the coverage in writing or in the same method in which you applied for the policy.